 Backing Up PostgreSQL

 Backing up the database is also important.
-Since I'm using PostgreSQL ill use pg_dump.
-These backups will stay on the server a 2 days and then cleanup will remove them.
+Since I’m using PostgreSQL ill use pg_dump.
+These backups will stay on the server 2 days and then cleanup will remove them.
 Take a look at the shell script located at /root/bck_db_script.sh

 :